smakunzva/SMAKUNZVA/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
-I'm Steven K Makunzva and I like sharing knowledge and writing code.
+I'm Steven K Makunzva a Full-stack software developer and I live online  😁.
+I like sharing knowledge and writing code.
 I also have a blog were I post software development related topics from systems architecture, java programming, algorithms e.tc. https://www.developerssauna.stevekmak.com .
-I will share the code on some of the articles on this profile but other interesting things like challanges faced, lessons learnt and comments will be on the blog article.
+I will share code on some of the articles on this profile but other interesting things like story behind the code, challanges faced, lessons learnt and comments will be on the blog article.
 Please feel free to subscribe    🙋 🙋, share 😍, comment 💬 and follow 👩🏼‍💻👨🏼‍💻

 -------------